Deeroil/ot-harjoitustyo/README.md

 Then it will fill a grid with tiles
 - 0: empty tiles
 - 1-8: tiles with mines as neighbors
-- 9: a tile with a mine
+- 9: a tile with a mine (will probably change this to some other sign later)

 After that, you can give (x,y) coordinates to open tiles of the grid.
 After opening a tile, you'll see which number was inside.